Diverse Monitor Techniques in Functional Safety

 // If monitor stalls and WDT expires -> hardware drops to safe.

-Result: Even if the main controller has a systematic fault, unsafe commands are blocked; timing anomalies or interface corruption trigger a deterministic SAFE REACTION (pump de-energized).
+Result: Even if the main controller has a systematic fault, unsafe commands are blocked.
+Timing anomalies or interface corruption trigger a deterministic safe reaction (pump de-energised).

 Quality criteria